What Is Hand Shock And Does It Matter?

 Small Risers

-Unlike a smaller riser, a large riser is capable of absorbing most of the energy released by an arrow, resulting in lower hand shocks.
-The benefits of large risers are the reduced vibrations and a wide grip range.
+Unlike a smaller riser, a large riser can absorb most of the energy an arrow releases, resulting in lower-hand shocks.
+The benefits of large risers are reduced vibrations and a wide grip range.

 At the same time, large risers are likely to be heavier.
 The true answer depends on each individual’s preferences and priorities.
 If you hunt from confined spaces such as a ground blind – a small riser is what you are looking for.